Facebook, Twitter face U.S. Congress over politics and the internet

 Conservative Republicans in Congress have criticized social media companies for what they say are politically motivated practices in removing some content, a charge the companies have repeatedly rejected.

-President Donald Trump faulted Twitter on July 26, without citing any evidence, for limiting the visibility of prominent Republican through a practice known as shadow banning.
+Trump faulted Twitter on July 26, without citing any evidence, for limiting the visibility of prominent Republicans through a practice known as shadow banning.

-Representative David Cicilline, a Democrat, blasted Wednesday's hearing and his Republican colleagues on Tuesday, calling recent claims of political bias baseless.
+Democratic Representative David Cicilline blasted Wednesday's hearing and his Republican colleagues, calling claims of political bias baseless.

 "There is no evidence that the algorithms of social networks or search results are biased against conservatives.
 It is a made-up narrative pushed by the conservative propaganda machine to convince voters of a conspiracy that does not exist," Cicilline said.

-(Reporting by David Shepardson and Patricia Zengerle; editing by Steve Orlofsky and Tom Brown)
+(Reporting by David Shepardson and Patricia Zengerle; editing by Steve Orlofsky, Tom Brown and Richard Chang)

 By Patricia Zengerle and David Shepardson